mbifulco/blog/src/data/drafts/05-i-have-to-tell-you-about-dependabot.md

 ## For more reading

-- Check out my follow-up post: [How to run dependabot locally on your projects](https://mikebifulco.com/posts/run-dependabot-locally)
+- Check out my follow-up post: How to [run dependabot locally](https://mikebifulco.com/posts/run-dependabot-locally)

 \_Note: the cover photo for this article comes from one of my favorite photographers, [Alex Knight](https://twitter.com/agkdesign), and was made available un [Unsplash](https://unsplash.com/search/photos/robot?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText).
 Thank you Alex for your work!